Apply Circle Theorems to Solve Problems

-We have a lot to thank the caveman for (or whoever) that invented the wheel.
+We have a lot to thank the caveman for - or whoever it was that invented the wheel!

 Circles are a huge part of our everyday life, from a potter's wheel, jewellery and clocks, to perhaps the most important use of all - wheels.

-Engineers owe a lot to the study of circles as gears rely on them.
-Can you think of any more?
+Engineers owe a lot to the study of circles, as gears rely on them.
+Can you think of any more uses?

 Circle theorems help to solve problems in many ways.

 Tangents to a circle meet the circumference at 90° and the lines are of equal length when they come from the same point:

 The trick to being successful in these questions is to be able to spot the theorems.

-In problems solving questions, there is usually more than one theorem to follow.
+In problem-solving questions, there is usually more than one theorem to follow.